 What may be causing the variations in the marine burial diagenesis zone of Clino?
-In the Clino core, there are a set of samples between 200m to 350m that hover around the δ60Ni value of deep seawater (~1.3‰-1.4‰) and another set between 150m to 200m and >350m that hovers around 1.6‰.
+In the Clino core, there are a set of samples between 200 mbsf to 350 mbsf that hover around the δ60Ni value of deep seawater (~1.3‰-1.4‰) and another set between 150 mbsf to 200 mbsf and >350 mbsf that hovers around 1.6‰.
 While this difference is not too dissimilar to the variability observed in the primary carbonates (1.31±0.28‰ 2sd), the variations coincide with changes in lithology and warrant further investigation.
 The regions with isotopically lighter values are dominated by peloids whereas the regions with isotopically heavier values contain mixtures of peloids and skeletal components.
 Are biogenic carbonates isotopically heavier than abiotic carbonates?
 To address these questions, we plan to target areas with significant coral and skeletal components (as described by Kenter et al., 2001 and Manfrino and Ginsburg, 2001) in future sample analysis.
 In addition, we will also analyze a sample we happen to have in hand containing forams and microfossils from the Santa Barbara Formation.